iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The padding computations are more straightforward than those used for margins.
 For example, `{paddingPercent: 0.25}` adds 25% of the original volume's size to each side, whereas the equivalent `marginPercent` adds 50% to each side.

+Note that both margins and padding apply only to 2d views, or to 3d views with the camera turned off; and that additional extra space will be allocated on either the top and bottom or left and right to preserve the viewport's aspect ratio.

 ## Presentation

 ### Controlling in-memory cache sizes